 We had read about Hilton’s work with the Mayo Clinic and Lysol.
 Hyatt, Best Western, Accor and other brands each announced their own plans to keep staff and guests safe from travelers who might bring the disease with them.
 It’s probably all true.

-The reality is: The safety protocols of overnight accommodations are all over the place.
+The reality on our trip: The safety protocols of overnight accommodations are all over the place.